GeekyShiva/Self-Driving-Car/SRS.md

 * The Raspberry Pi Camera Module connects onto the Raspberry Pi via a non-standard parallel interface.

-* The ultrasonic distance sensor on the Arduino Uno communicates with Arduino using a regular GPIO interface.
+* The ultrasonic distance sensor communicates with Arduino using a regular GPIO interface.

 ## 3.3 Software Interfaces